Alphabetical Plant Listing

 North Carolina is divided into three ecological regions: the Coastal Plain, Piedmont, and the Mountains.
 Each region provides a rich variety of ecological habitats, supporting over 4,000 native plant species.

 The Piedmont region is located between the Coastal Plain and the Mountains.
-The fall line is a major break in geologic structure between Piedmont and the Coastal Plain which results in differences in ecosystem patterns and a variety of landscape relief and roughness.
+The fall line is a major break in geologic structure between Piedmont and the Coastal Plain, resulting in differences in ecosystem patterns and a variety of landscape relief and roughness.
 It is characterized by gently rolling, well-rounded hills and long low ridges with a few hundred feet of elevation difference between the hills and valleys.
 Elevations range from 300 to 600 feet above sea level along the border between Piedmont and the Coastal Plain.
 Elevations gradually rise to about 1,500 feet above sea level at the foot of the Mountains.
 Piedmont occupies about 45 percent of the area of the state.

 The Piedmont region is home to many species of trees, shrubs, and flowering plants.
-Noted for its short, mild winters and sultry summers, it can also support many non-native species which are beginning to make their way across the landscape.
+Noted for its short, mild winters and sultry summers, it can also support many non-native species that are beginning to make their way across the landscape.
 Regrettably, some of these exotic immigrants are invasive and are threatening the native flora and ecology of the state.

-According to the U.S. Forest Service, invasive species have contributed to the decline of 42% of U.S. endangered and threatened species, and 18% of U.S. endangered or threatened species.
+According to the U.S. Forest Service, invasive species have contributed to the decline of 42% of U.S. endangered and threatened species and 18% of U.S. endangered or threatened species.
 Invasive species compete directly with native species for moisture, sunlight, nutrients, and space.
 They displace and alter native plant communities, degrade wildlife habitat and water quality, and potentially lead to increased soil erosion.

 The federal government has estimated that nearly 25 percent of the 20,000 plant species native to North America are at risk of extinction, many of these through habitat loss.
 You can help reverse this trend by planting great native plants in your garden.